ehmatthes/openedtools/README.md

 Why openedtools?
 ----------------

 Many schools are currently working on implementing competency education.
 The Nellie Mae Foundation recently published a [study](a href="http://www.nmefoundation.org/global/featured-research/homepage/making-mastery-work-a-close-up-view-of-competency")study of 7 schools</a> in New England focusing on competency education.
-They found effective implementations, but every school has run into a particular .
+They found effective implementations, but every school has run into similar technical issues.
+In order to implement competency education effectively, you  need to have a cleanly organized, complete set of learning targets.
+Then you need a way to give each student a copy of this list, and help them track their progress accurately.
+There have been three main approaches to this problem, none of which are ideal:
+- Give each student a binder full of checklists.
+- Hire a developer to make a one-off web app for your school.
+- Use a new proprietary solution.

+If we want to see widespread adoption of good education models, we need to reduce the friction of adoption as much as possible.
+The process of gaining approval from a school or district, finding funds, and signing a contract with a provider are significant enough that even good proprietary solutions slow widespread adoption to a crawl.
+We need technical solutions that are as easy to begin using as gmail:  create an account, and start using it.

+Openedtools is a collection of free and open web apps, that solve these problems effectively.